vituum/docs/docs/config/index.md

 ## Vite

-Any additional vite options can be added via `vite` option and you can further adjust the settings which Vituum changes by default
+Any additional vite options can be added via `vite` option, and you can further adjust the settings which Vituum changes by default

 See [Vite config](https://vitejs.dev/config/) for more details.